JorjaFox/library/content/posts/news/2007/celebrity-dog-watcher.md

 ---

-"Los Angeles Confidential" magazine featured "CSI: Crime Scene Investigation**s Jorja Fox in the May issue, âGimmie Shelter' column.
+"Los Angeles Confidential" magazine featured "CSI: Crime Scene Investigation**s Jorja Fox in the May issue, 'Gimmie Shelter' column.

 Jorja talked about her ten-and-a-half-year-old Boxer Ali (yes, as in Muhammad Ali), a rescue dog from New York.